selwynpolit/d9book/book/twig.md

 You can also grab node specific fields if `content.` type fields don't do the trick.

-In a node template, you can dump specific node fields by prefacing them with `node`:
+In a node template, you can display specific node fields by prefacing them with `node` e.g.:

 ```twig
 {% raw %}{{ node.id }}